-The Medium Term Financial Plan
+The Medium Term Financial Strategy

-The Medium Term Financial Plan (MTFP) supports the Council's priorities communicated in its Corporate Plan and identifies its financial implications.
+The Medium Term Financial Strategy (MTFS) supports Council's priorities communicated in its Corporate Plan and identifies its financial implications.
 It shows the approach the Council will take in order to deliver its services and priorities within its financial constraints and in doing so, how it will look to provide value for money.